 Since Dark Mode is one of iOS 13 top features, it will undoubtedly be reflected on the App Store as well.
 Meaning, you will see white text over a black background, with highlighted boxes and cards of ‘dark grey’ shade on light grey backgrounds.

-While this provides users with a seamless UI experience, it will, on the other hand, encourage iPhone app developers to look into making their app available in Dark mode using Apple’s recently announced SwiftUI framework.
+While this provides users with a seamless UI experience, it will, on the other hand, encourage iPhone app developers to look into making their app available in Dark mode design using Apple’s recently announced SwiftUI framework.

 2. Apple Arcade